AditiKulkarni9/django-quiz-app/README.md

 # Django Quiz App
  Django-based quiz application that allows users to take quizzes, view statistics, and manage questions.
+ Please make sure to have django installed in your IDE

 ## Features